rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  your electrical brainwave activity at the top of the brain,
 *  the cortex, looks almost identical to that
 *  which you have when you're awake, which is stunning,
-*  because you're not conscious.
-*  You're lying completely still,
+*  because you're not conscious, you're lying completely still,
 *  no presence of muscle tone whatsoever,
 *  yet your brain seems to be just as on fire
 *  with electrical activity as it is when you're awake.